-- BIOL 103 (1) Environmental Science Lab.
+BIOL 103 (1) Environmental Science Lab.
 Laboratories will consist of demonstrations of lecture materials as well as films and outside speakers relative to each week's topic.
-Field trips will be planned when appropriate. - BIO 105 (2) Introduction to Botany.
+Field trips will be planned when appropriate.

+BIO 105 (2) Introduction to Botany.
 An introduction to the basic principles of botany especially those that have an impact on human affairs.
 Must be taken concurrently with BIOL 105.
-Designed for the general education requirement. - BIOL 105 (1) Introduction to Botany Lab.
-The laboratory exercises will consist of studies pertaining to morphology, physiology, and taxonomy of lower and higher plants. - BIO 106 (2) Introduction to Marine Science.
-An introduction to the fundamental principles in key areas of marine science.
+Designed for the general education requirement.

+BIOL 105 (1) Introduction to Botany Lab.
+The laboratory exercises will consist of studies pertaining to morphology, physiology, and taxonomy of lower and higher plants.

+BIO 106 (2) Introduction to Marine Science.
+An introduction to the fundamental principles in key

+- areas of marine science.
 Emphasis will be placed on marine and estuarine ecology, marine chemistry, diversity of marine flora and fauna, etc. Must be taken concurrently with BIOL 106. - BIOL 106 (1) Introduction to Marine Science Lab.
 Laboratory exercises and field trips will provide students with practical experience in the basic biology using the marine environment as a model. - BIO 107 (2) Introduction to Zoology.
 Prerequisite: BIO 101.
 Diversification of animal groups and adaptive changes pertinent to solving problems of survival.
 Designed for the general education program. - BIOL 107 (1) Introduction to Zoology Lab.
 Laboratory exercises involving basic structure of protozoa through chordata. - BIO 111 (3) General Biology.
 An introduction to the major unifying concepts among the biological sciences: metabolism, physiology, organization, genetics, evolution, and ecology. - BIOL 111 (1) General Biology Lab.
 Prerequisite: Concurrent enrollment in BIO 111.
 Laboratory experiments designed to study the principles of metabolism, photosynthesis, genetics, and other principles basic to biology. - BIO 112 (3) General Biology.
 Prerequisite: BIO 111.
 An introduction to the major unifying concepts among the biological sciences: metabolism, physiology, organization, genetics, evolution, and ecology. - BIOL 112 (1) General Biology Lab.
 Continuation of laboratory experiments begun in BIOL 111.
 Exercises will complement those topics covered in BIO 112. - BIO 114 (2) Introduction to Marine/Environmental Sciences.
 An introduction to the fundamental principles of marine and environmental sciences.
 Emphasis will be placed on broad treatment of aquatic and terrestrial ecology, chemistry, pollution, and biodiversity for a better understanding of the interrelationships between man and his environment. - BIO 115 (3) General Zoology.
-Study of the phyla protozoa through chordata. - BIOL 115 (1) General Zoology Lab.
+Study of the phyla protozoa through Chordata. - BIOL 115 (1) General Zoology Lab.
 Laboratory exercise involving the basic structure of protozoans through chordates.
 Laboratory must be taken with lecture (BIO 115). - BIO 119 (3) General Botany.
 Prerequisite: BIO 111 and 112.
-Fundamentals of plant morphology, plant taxonomy and plant physiology are discussed in addition to the survey of lower and higher plants.
+Fundamentals of plant morphology, plant taxonomy and plant physiology are discussed in addition to the survey of lower and higher plants. - BIOL 119 (1) General Botany Lab.
+Laboratory exercises pertaining to plant morphology, plant taxonomy, plant physiology, and lower and higher plants are conducted.
+Laboratory must be taken with the lecture.